 Property Description Default Value Defines the default value for the column.
 When a new column is created, this value is set to the default value defined for this column's data type in the system configuration settings.
-You can change this value for this column to any valid default value for the data type, including: A string literal in single quotation marks, such as " or 'n/a' or '' • A number, such as 0 or 1 A SQL function, such as GetDate() or GetUTCDate()-the result is applied as the default value Blank for null values For more information, see About default column values.
-Is Secure Hash Code This setting is only used by Axiom product development, and only displays on columns with a particular set of properties.
+You can change this value for this column to any valid default value for the data type, including: A string literal in single quotation marks, such as " or 'n/a' or ' A number, such as 0 or 1 A SQL function, such as GetDate() or GetUTCDate()-the result is applied as the default value Blank for null values For more information, see About default column values.
+Creation Date Displays the date and time the table was initially created and last Modified Date modified, for reference.